What aperture for street photography?

 There you have it.
 The default aperture for street photography is f/5.6 and f/8.
 But it depends on if you want a large depth of field or not, and if there is enough light.
 If you are reading this, you are interested in street photography, right?
 Here’s something to consider: While the technical is important, it is also PLASTIC.
 There is no correct aperture for street photography 100% of the time, it just depends on the situation and what you want to do.

 While the technical is important, there are way more important aspects of the craft, like composition and the emotional aspect.
-If you want a step-by-step street photography course that shows you the ropes, click here.
+If you want a step-by-step method to make stunning images, check out my street photography course.